Belote: Dealing

-The deck is never shuffled, but rather cut by the player who precedes the dealer, except for the first dealing in a game when the dealer's partner does that.
-The first dealing in a game is done by the winners from the previous game.
-At least three cards must be cut.

-The cards are dealt counter-clockwise starting from the dealer's successor (to their right), each player receives a packet of three cards, then another set of two.
+5 cards are dealt to every player in batches of 3 and 2.
+One undealt card is uncovered.
+There are one or two rounds of bidding afterwards.
+The bidding will determine a declarer.
 The rest of the cards remain temporarily face-down.
-If a contract is agreed upon, the remaining cards are dealt after the bidding – a group of three for each player except the player who got the card that was in the middle, who gets two.
+If a contract is agreed upon, the remaining cards are dealt after the bidding – a group of three for each player except the declarer who got the card that was in the middle, who gets two.